Iron Man review, Iron Man photos, trailer, images

 W

 Robert Downey Jr. stars as Tony Stark, the billionaire playboy president of a tech-based arms manufacturer that supplies the U.S. military with groundbreaking weaponry.
 While on a business trip to Afghanistan, Stark is badly wounded when he’s kidnapped by a terrorist group hell-bent on harboring a new missile system nicknamed the Jericho.
-Saved by a fellow captive (Shaun Taub) and a little science (an electromagnet is attached to his chest to prevent shrapnel from entering his heart), Stark ignores the terrorists’ demands to build them a weapon and instead designs an armored suit for his escape.
-Upon his return back home, Stark makes a promise to reform by discontinuing the manufacture of weapons by his company – much to the dismay of second-in-command Obadiah Stane (Jeff Bridges) – but when he discovers that they’re still being sold to the bad guys behind his back, Stark jumps into his newly upgraded armored suit to finish the fight.
+Saved by a fellow captive (Shaun Toub) and a little science (an electromagnet is attached to his chest to prevent shrapnel from entering his heart), Stark ignores the terrorists’ demands to build them a weapon and instead designs a clunky armored suit for his escape.
+Upon his return back home, Stark makes a promise to reform by discontinuing the manufacture of weapons by his company, much to the surprise of second-in-command Obadiah Stane (Jeff Bridges).
+But when he discovers that they're still being sold to the bad guys behind his back, Stark jumps into his newly upgraded armored suit to finish the fight.

-Robert Downey Jr. is flawless in the lead role, and despite early criticism about the actor’s inability to carry a big event movie, he does so as if Stan Lee created Tony Stark specifically with him in mind.
-He’s the soul of the entire film, and though Gwyneth Paltrow is perfect as Pepper Potts, and Jeff Bridges has some fun playing the film’s villain, “Iron Man” simply wouldn’t have been as good without Downey Jr.’s involvement.
-Additionally, Terrence Howard doesn’t get as much to do as the other three stars, but if the actor’s 11th hour wink to fanboys is any indication, he’ll play a much larger part in the sequels.
+Downey Jr. is near flawless in the lead role – every bit as charming and narcissistic as he needs to be – and despite early criticism about the actor’s inability to carry a big event movie, he does so as if Stan Lee created Tony Stark specifically with him in mind.
+He’s the soul of the entire film, and though Gwyneth Paltrow is perfect as his ever-reliable assistant Pepper Potts, and Jeff Bridges has some fun playing the film’s villain, “Iron Man” wouldn’t be as good without his involvement.
+Terrence Howard doesn’t get as much to do as his fellow co-stars, but if the actor’s 11th hour wink to fanboys is any indication, he’ll play a much larger part in the sequels.

 Photo Gallery